cyr17/action-lab-website/README.md

 ### Seed

-To seed the database with a few pages, posts, and projects you can click the 'seed database' link from the admin panel.
+To seed the database with a few pages, caseStudies, and projects you can click the 'seed database' link from the admin panel.

 The seed script will also create a demo user for demonstration purposes only: